gridcoin-community/Gridcoin-Site/wiki/faq.md

 When you stake on a [fork](forks "wikilink"), the stake you see is not actually legitimate.
 When your wallet figures out that it is on a fork, you will see these rewards disappear as the wallet corrects itself.
 This process happens automatically.
 While frustrating, once off of the fork, you are still able to stake again.

 ---

+### My pending rewards are stuck at 16384 GRC

+If you see your pending rewards at 16384 GRC, you have hit the maximum amount Gridcoin that can be sent per stake.
+When you stake you will only earn 16384 GRC and any amount of extra work done will not be included.
+If you keep hitting this limit, make sure you are running your wallet to stake 24/7 (or close to it).
+If you are, you should get more Gridcoin to stake more frequently.

+If you want to get an estimate of how likely you are to stake *before* that limit, you can try solving for probability using:
+`16384/(magnitude/4) = -ln( 1 - Probability ) * 10000 / Balance * Difficulty`

+Note: It is highly unlikely for most users to run into this limit.
+It requires a very high magnitude to possibly run into this

 # BOINC

 ---